 Listed in alphabetical order below

-A detailed schedule of the Collaborative will be available in June 2021.
+A detailed schedule of the Collaborative can be found here.

 SCILLA ANDREEN, CEO and Co-Founder of IndieFlix

 Exclusive LIVE ONLY viewing of the film RACE and conversation with Scilla Andreen

 Scilla directed and distributed two feature documentaries; one about the impact of social media on our lives, LIKE (2019), and the other about cyber-bullying, The Upstanders (2020), which shares stories about resilience and the power of connection to end bullying.
 Scilla is included in Screen International’s Women to Watch, Variety’s Women’s Impact Report and PSBJ Woman of Influence.
 She is a popular speaker at Sundance, Cannes, CES, SXSW, BeBold and Women in Film.
 Scilla is also the Founder of IndieFlix Foundation.

 Scilla is on a mission to change the world with film.
 Scilla is an award-winning Producer, Director, Emmy nominated Costume Designer, Author, CEO & Co-Founder of IndieFlix Group Inc., a global, streaming and offline screening distribution service that focuses on content for a purpose.
 Her work has been covered by such publications as The New York Times, and Good Morning America to the South China Morning Post.
 She’s produced and/or distributed social impact films, Nevertheless, Screenagers, Angst, and Empowerment Project.

 KRISTIN DANIEL, Ed.D., President of Circulus Institute and ELLEN MAHONEY, CEO of Circulus Institute and Sea Change Mentoring

 Presentation: Adult SEL: The Foundations of Our Wellbeing